Agent

 4. Process the data

 We don't need any LLM planning capability to do that, we just need a sequence of actions to be executed.
-This is where the tool comes in, a tool is a sequence of actions that can be executed sequentially or in parallel, actions can be anything from reading a file, making an HTTP request, to executing an SQL query, make LLM call, etc.
+This is where the agent comes in, a agent is a sequence of actions that can be executed sequentially or in parallel, actions can be anything from reading a file, making an HTTP request, to executing an SQL query, make LLM call, etc.

-In ReByte, we define Tool as a serverless API that can be executed on cloud, usually tools will leverage LLM models to perform some tasks to achieve its intelligence, but this is not required.
-A Tool without any AI model is just like a normal serverless API, but we will focus on AI tools in this document.
+In ReByte, we define Agent as a serverless API that can be executed on cloud, usually tools will leverage LLM models to perform some tasks to achieve its intelligence, but this is not required.
+A Agent without any AI model is just like a normal serverless API, but we will focus on AI tools in this document.
 Here are some typical examples of AI tools:

 • Based on user's query, find the most relevant information from the user's knowledge base, and summarize the result and return the summary to the user.